 They have also created a survey to gather more detailed information on local artists, as well as create a contact list for local businesses who are interested in partnering with artists.
 Please fill out this form to have your business information shared and added to our contact list.

-A Greater Applegate also participates in the County-City project with Southern Oregon Climate Action Now.
+A Greater Applegate also participates in the Regional-Local project with Southern Oregon Climate Action Now.
 This group was formed in 2021 for climate action advocates across Southern Oregon to come together to learn about, network, and collaborate on local actions and issues with the goal to reduce the emissions and concentration of greenhouse gas in Southern Oregon (climate change mitigation).
-The group works to accelerate climate action in our counties and in each community by sharing information and resources and working together on shared issues.
-The two primary activities are developing policy options and proposals for local government action in southern Oregon–including unincorporated rural areas to mitigate, adapt, and build resilience to the impacts and causes of climate change, and to develop a regional inventory that documents the current status of climate action in regional communities.
+The group works to accelerate climate action in our our counties, municipalities and unincorporated areas through sharing information and resources and working together.
+The primary activities are developing policy options and proposals for local government action in southern Oregon, to mitigate, adapt, and build resilience to the impacts and causes of climate change; maintaining communications and involvement with individuals and non-profit community climate action organizations in the region in order to facilitate coordinated action in support of climate adaptation and mitigation; and developing a regional inventory that documents the current status of climate action in regional communities.

 There is opportunity for an Applegate Climate Action Working Group to form and be more involved with this southern Oregon network.
 Contact [email protected] if you are interested in helping to get this started in our community.